 Occlusive vascular disease

 Homocysteine is a naturally occurring amino acid that is involved in the production of methionine.
-Since this process is dependent on B-vitamins, low red cell folates are associated with an accumulation of homocysteine in the blood and a higher risk of developing occlusive vascular artery disease.
+Since this process is dependent on B-vitamins, low red cell folate is associated with an accumulation of homocysteine in the blood, and a higher risk of developing occlusive vascular artery disease.
 Occlusive vascular artery disease causes reduced blood flow due to a narrowing of the arteries or veins and commonly leads to coronary heart disease and heart attacks.

 Administration of folic acid or vitamin B-12 can lower plasma levels of homocysteine, particularly in dialysis patients.
-For this reason, home tests to check B-vitamin levels may be useful for those at risk of folate or vitamin B-12 deficiency.
+For this reason, home tests to check B-vitamin levels may be useful for those at risk or have symptoms of folate or vitamin B-12 deficiency.

 Malabsorption of folate frequently occurs in diseases of the intestines.
 Low folate status is a risk factor for colonic polyposis, which are small growths on the lining of the large intestine.